manoelhortaribeiro/manoelhortaribeiro.github.io/_posts/2018-01-12-Exploring-User-Centered.md

 5. The final result was a sample of 4,972 users, alongside their 200 tweets.
 Notice that this actually represents approximately 964 thousand tweets!
 Which is quite a significant sample.

 ![]({{ site.baseurl }}/images/2018-01-12-Exploring-User-Centered/users.png)

-**Figure 1.** Network of 100,386 user accounts from Twitter.
-Shades of red depict the closeness of an user to others who employed words in our selected lexicon.
+<sub>**Figure 1.** Network of 100,386 user accounts from Twitter.
+Shades of red depict the closeness of an user to others who employed words in our selected lexicon.</sub>

 Then, we used *Crowdflower’s*, a service to crowdsource tasks to human annotators, to classify those users as “hateful” or “not hateful”.
 Each annotator was given a link to the webpage of a Twitter’s user profile (selected among the 4,972 previously selected) containing the 200 tweets that were collected.
 They were asked: